VirusTotal/gti-dev-kit/examples/gti_widget/README.md

 #### **`widget.py`**

-- **Purpose**: Retrieves a GTI Augment Widget URL for a given observable (IP, domain, URL, or file hash) using the GTI API, displaying the widget URL and detection ratio.
+- **Purpose**: Retrieves a GTI Augment Widget URL for a given observable (IP, domain, URL, or file hash) using the GTI API, displaying the widget URL.

 - **Key Features**:

   - **Widget URL Retrieval**: Fetches the embed-ready URL for the GTI Augment widget.
-  - **Detection Summary**: Displays detection count from reputable AV engines.
   - **Error Handling**: Provides detailed status feedback and retry suggestions for transient failures (e.g., rate limits, server errors).

 - **API Endpoints Used**:

-  - `/widget/url`: Fetches the embeddable widget URL for a specified observable.
+  - `/gtiwidget`: Fetches the embeddable widget URL for a specified observable.

 - **Use Case**: Embedding interactive threat intelligence visualizations in security platforms for IOC enrichment, incident investigation, or threat analysis.